panaverse/panaverse.github.io/README.md

 Also refer to Appendix E for reading list.

-## Quarter 1-B: Object Oriented Programming using Typescript
+## Quarter I-B: Object Oriented Programming using Typescript

 The student should learn HTML, CSS, and Javascript by going through these videos: